zhiming99/rpc-frmwrk/rpc/wsport/Readme.md

 ### Technical Information:

   1. The data is transferred in binary format in a `BINARY_FRAME`.
-  2. The max bytes per frame is 1MB.
+  2. The max bytes per frame is 1MB, or 63KB per the streaming packet.
   3. Support to echo `PING_FRAME`, but will not actively pinging from the client.
   4. Support to respond `CLOSE_FRAME`, but will not actively `CLOSE_FRAME` at present.
-  5. The `protocol` header option is set to `rpc-frmwrk` in the handshake so far.
+  5. The request/response header field `Sec-WebSocket-Protocol` are set to `chat` in the handshake so far, and ignored.
-  6. The option `DestURL` in the XXXdesc.json along with `EnableSSL`, `EnableWS`, etc, specifies the URI to request if   exists.
+  6. The option `DestURL` in the XXXdesc.json along with options `EnableSSL`, `EnableWS`, etc, specifies the URI to request if exists.
 If `DestURL` is not specified, `"https://example.com/chat"` is used.
 And you can set up an Apache `virtualhost` following the settings below.
 Otherwise, please make the changes accordingly.
   6. Example of `Apache` configuration :
   ```
   <VirtualHost 192.168.0.1:443>